rcracel/kiln-java-adaptor/README.md

 kiln-java-adaptor
 =================

-You can find more information on Kiln, the open source platform for log aggregation, visualization and analysis, on its (GitHub page)[https://github.com/rcracel/Kiln].
+You can find more information on Kiln, the open source platform for log aggregation, visualization and analysis, on its [GitHub page](https://github.com/rcracel/Kiln).

 # Log4J Appender